AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/cloud-release-archive.md

 -  We fixed a Redis session _locking_ issue that caused an _Admin_ login delay.
 Not available in 2.1.<!--  MAGECLOUD-1582  -->

--  We fixed an implementation issue related to versioning that was causing a conflict with other Composer-based patching modules.<!--MAGECLOUD-1450-->
+-  We fixed an implementation issue related to versioning that was causing a conflict with other Composer-based patching modules.<!-- MAGECLOUD-1450 -->

--  We fixed an issue that was causing PHP memory issues during import.<!--MAGECLOUD-1310-->
+-  We fixed an issue that was causing PHP memory issues during import.<!-- MAGECLOUD-1310 -->

 -  Removed patch; fixing bug in `colinmollenhour/credis` v1.6 to enable support for Adobe Commerce on cloud infrastructure 2.2.1.
-Not available in 2.1.<!--MAGECLOUD-1033-->
+Not available in 2.1.<!-- MAGECLOUD-1033 -->

 ## v2002.0.7

 **Resolved issues:**

--  We removed `var/view_preprocessed` symlinking to fix an issue that was causing JavaScript minification conflicts.<!-- MAGECLOUD-1454-->
+-  We removed `var/view_preprocessed` symlinking to fix an issue that was causing JavaScript minification conflicts.<!-- MAGECLOUD-1454 -->

 ## v2002.0.6